 In addition to SSDI benefits, veterans may be entitled to Supplemental Security Income (SSI) based on financial need.
 For most veterans, the fact that he or she collects VA benefits will not affect SSDI payments; however, household income has an impact on how much compensation a person can receive.

 If you are a former service member and you have questions about applying for benefits, contact a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers